-A selection committee will review all submitted essays.
-All nominees will receive a congratulatory letter and a copy of the essay submission.
-Recognition of the winning essay and the award recipient(s) will occur during the OMSA 40th Annual Senior Dinner on Saturday, May 18, 2013.
+A selection committee will review all writing submissions.
+All nominees will receive a congratulatory letter and a copy of the submission.
+Recognition of the winning submission and the award recipient(s) will occur during the OMSA Annual Senior Dinner in May.

-The student who writes the winning essay will be presented with a UR gift basket and the winner(s) of the Family Pillar Award will be presented with a plaque.
-The winning student will also be highlighted in the OMSA Chronicle.
+The student who writes the winning submission will be presented with a University gift basket and the winner(s) of the Family Pillar Award will be presented with a plaque.

 - 2019—Linus Umeadi Okafor, essay written by her daughter, Enuma Okafor

 - 2018—Shelley Ann Hudson, essay written by her daughter, Amber Hudson

 - 2017—Vilma Smith Maitland, essay written by her granddaughter, Destiny Maitland

 - 2016—Beverly Aiyanyor, essay written by her sister, Michelle Aiyanyor